Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-9.md

 Share with the class:

-1. Which connection in your system map has the most dependencies?
+1. Which boundary in your app has the most traffic — the most things passing through it?
 2. Which acceptance criterion are you least confident is working correctly right now?
-3. What is one thing your system map revealed that you did not expect?
+3. What is one thing your boundary map revealed that you did not expect?

 ---

 ## Reflection

-1. What is the difference between a unit test and an integration test?
-Give an example from PostKit of each.
+1. Define each of the three boundary types in your own words.
+Give a specific example of each from your PostKit app — not a generic definition, but the actual file and function.
-2. Look at your system map.
-If the `Post` type gained a new required field, how many files in your app would need to change?
+2. Look at your boundary map.
+If the `Post` type gained a new required field, how many places in your app would need to change?
+List them.
 3. Why is the filter pipeline a higher testing priority than, say, the date formatting library?
 4. Describe one behavior from your PostKit app that could break silently — the app would still run, but produce wrong results.
+Which boundary would the failure be at?